Galaxy merger: Description

 Galaxy mergers can be simulated in computers, to learn more about galaxy formation.
+One famous example of this simulation is probably from the merging of our Milky Way and Andromeda.
+The computer simulations using the information given by Hubble indicate that two billion years following the collision, the interacting galaxies will finish entirely fusing under the influence of gravity and transform into one elliptical galaxy resembling the ones frequently found in the local universe.
+During the last decade, we made huge progress toward the technique we used for simulating galaxy merger in the help of deep learning, particularly the convolutional neural network so it can also be utilized to deduce information regarding the timescales of merger events and as well as each of the stages that occur within the process.
+A research team was able to perform simulations utilizing Gadget N-body/SPH simulations to predict the relevant timescales for galaxy mergers of Sbc-Sbc and G-G types, with the first pass occurring between 0.39-1.28 Gyr after the beginning of the merger, the maximum separation at between 0.68-1.91 Gyr, and the merger event being considered to have occurred at 1.17-3.76 Gyr, depending on the subtype of the merger.
+Similarly such use of simulations can be extended to post-merger events as well.
+Another research team leveraged another simulation framework to largely divide the post-merger events into four stages and their time periods, with the entire post-merger process spanning 1.76 Gyr.

 Galaxy pairs initially of any morphological type can be followed, taking into account all gravitational forces, and also the hydrodynamics and dissipation of the interstellar gas, the star formation out of the gas, and the energy and mass released back in the interstellar medium by supernovae.
 Such a library of galaxy merger simulations can be found on the GALMER website.
 A study led by Jennifer Lotz of the Space Telescope Science Institute in Baltimore, Maryland created computer simulations in order to better understand images taken by the Hubble Space Telescope.
 Lotz's team tried to account for a broad range of merger possibilities, from a pair of galaxies with equal masses joining to an interaction between a giant galaxy and a tiny one.
 The team also analyzed different orbits for the galaxies, possible collision impacts, and how galaxies were oriented to each other.
 In all, the group came up with 57 different merger scenarios and studied the mergers from 10 different viewing angles.

 One of the largest galaxy mergers ever observed consisted of four elliptical galaxies in the cluster CL0958+4702.
 It may form one of the largest galaxies in the Universe.